breathehacker/ClosestPairProblem/README.md

 # ClosestPairProblem
-### Closest pair Problem Solution using Brute Force and Divide and conquere Algo
+### Closest pair Problem Solution using Brute Force and Divide and conquer Algo